Super Bowl LIV halftime show: Commercial reception

 The artists' music also experienced a spike on streaming platforms.
 Amazon reported Amazon Alexa requests for Lopez's music on Amazon Music rose 426% and that requests for Shakira rose 303%.
 Compared with the previous Sunday, streams of Lopez's tracks on Amazon Music rose 432% while streams of Shakira's tracks rose 150%.
 On Spotify, streams for Lopez's music rose more than 335%, and Shakira's music rose by approximately 230%.
 The song with the greatest increase in streams on Spotify was Shakira's "Empire", with an increase of 2,135%.
 Alpha Data found that "Hips Don't Lie" was the most streamed of the songs included in the show, with 1.8 million on-demand audio streams on the day of and the day following the performance.
 "She Wolf" saw a 500% increase in sales in the 24 hours after the show.
 Alpha Data reported that Lopez's "On the Floor" was streamed 830,000 within 24 hours of the show.
 As for overall streams Billboard reported that the song catalogs of the two performers earned 31.1 million on-demand streams (audio and video combined) on Feb 2 and 3 -- up 193% as compared to their streaming sum on Jan 31 and Feb 1 (10.6 million).
 Lopez's songs amassed 10.1 million streams on Feb.
 2–3, up 149% versus the 4.06 million they collected on Jan 31 and Feb.
 1. Shakira's songs earned 20.98 million streams on Feb 2 and 3, up 221% as compared to the 6.53 million they earned on Jan 31 and Feb.
+1.

-1.Rolling Stone and Forbes reported after the broadcast, Shakira's catalog benefited the most across music charts.
+Rolling Stone and Forbes reported after the broadcast, Shakira's catalog benefited the most across music charts.
 The official video of the show on YouTube had 30 million views in its first 24 hours, entering the top 20 of most viewed videos and topping the channel's "trending" charts in many countries.
 Within four days, it had over 100 million views and became the seventh-fastest-growing music-related video of all time, and also became the most-watched Super Bowl halftime performance of all time on YouTube, overtaking the Super Bowl 50 halftime show, which had 82 million views at the time it was overtaken.
-As of October 2022, the performance has accumulated more than 250 million views.
 Shakira was Google's most searched artist in the US in 2020.
-On June 23, 2021, the posted video now has 210 million views, becoming the only NFL Super Bowl in history to reach this milestone.
+On June 23, 2021, the posted video reached 210 million views, becoming the only NFL Super Bowl in history to reach this milestone.